SpinningWing Logo

 More about Hover Performance

 Hovering requires more power than cruising.
 Hence, it’s possible to cruise at a given altitude, but not be able to slow and hover there.
 Why?
 Aircraft maintain altitude (counteract gravity) by accelerating air downward.
 In hover, a helicopter is engulfed in this downward flowing column of air.
 This makes the main rotor less efficient, like a kayaker paddling upstream.
 The phenomenon is called induced drag on the rotor.
-With forward speed, the helicopter moves out of this column of air, partially accessing less disturbed air in front of it.
+With forward speed, the helicopter moves out of this column of air, accessing less disturbed air in front of it.
 This reduces induced drag.
-(The speed of this downward flowing air may be estimated using momentum theory as described here.)
+The speed of this downward flowing air may be estimated using momentum theory.)

 The air thrown down by the helicopter must slow to have no vertical velocity at ground level.
 When close to the ground, this ends up reducing the downward airflow all the way up to the main rotor.
 This means induced drag is reduced near the ground and the rotor becomes more efficient.
 This is the ground effect phenomena previously mentioned.
 This becomes relevant when the main rotor is within a diameter of the ground, and increases as the rotor gets closer to the ground.